Novel in a Year: First Draft ONLINE

 - Payment isn’t due until after the application period is closed and acceptances have been sent out.
 We are happy to discuss payment plans with students who are accepted.

-- NOTE: You can use this application form to apply for either Rebecca Makkai’s in-person cohort, or Michael Zapata’s fully-online cohort, or asked to be considered for both cohorts.
+- NOTE: You can use this application form to apply for either Rebecca Makkai’s online cohort, or Michael Zapata’s in-person cohort, or asked to be considered for both cohorts.

 The 2022-23 cohort will begin in August 2022, and applications will open in the summer of 2022.
 Please subscribe to our newsletter to get the most up-to-date information.